calistad/Credit_Risk_Analysis/README.md

 ## Overview

+To Predict Credit Risk with Supervised Machine Learning.

-In this project, we will resample the dataset, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+We will resample the dataset, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.

 ### Purpose

-To Predict Credit Risk
+Methods

 - Oversampling: RandomOverSampler Algorithm and SMOTE Algorithm